genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/05_user-interface/web-ui-reference/components/grids/ag-grid/3-ag-genesis-datasource.md

 - **`orderBy: string`**: This option can be used to select a data server index (defined in xml), which is especially useful if you want the data to be sorted in a specific way.
 By default, data server rows will be returned in order of creation (from oldest database record to newest).

-- **`request: any`**: Similar to `fields` but for Request Server](/creating-applications/defining-your-application/user-interface/web-ui-reference/request-servers/request-servers/) scenarios.
+- **`request: any`**: Similar to `fields` but for [Request Server](/creating-applications/defining-your-application/user-interface/request-servers/request-servers/) scenarios.
 This optional parameter allow you to specify request fields which can include wildcards.
 Example: you could request all RIC Codes for example, or all RIC Codes beginning with "V" for example.

 - **`resourceName: string`**: The target Data Server](/creating-applications/defining-your-application/user-interface/data-servers/) or Request Server](/creating-applications/defining-your-application/user-interface/web-ui-reference/request-servers/request-servers) name.
 Example: "ALL_TRADES" or "ALT_COUNTERPARTY_ID"